c-pouw/physics-based-pedestrian-modeling/README.md

 # Available environments

-Every environment discussed in the paper that relies a on public data set can be modeled using the cli by overwriting the 'params' variable with one of the following configuration file names:
+Every environment discussed in the paper that relies a on public data set can be modeled using the cli by overwriting the 'params' variable with one of the following configuration filenames:

 ## Narrow corridor
-Trajectories of walking paths in a narrow corridor.
+The dynamics of a single pedestrian walking undisturbed through a narrow corridor is possibly one of the simplest conceivable dynamics; an almost one-dimensional movement solely confined by two parallel corridor walls.

-Configuration file name: **narrow_corridor**
+Configuration filename: **narrow_corridor**

 ## Intersecting walking paths
 Trajectories of intersecting walking paths.
+We synthesize these from the narrow corridor trajectory data set for which half of the trajectories are rotated by 90 degrees.
+Note that these trajectories were measured in the dilute limit, consequently there is no interaction between them.

-Configuration file name: **intersecting_paths**
+Configuration filename: **intersecting_paths**

-## Train station platform
+## Train station platforms
+Complex dynamics of pedestrians walking across real-life train platforms.

-Trajectories of walking paths in the Amsterdam Zuid train station on platform 1 and 2.
+Amsterdam Zuid train station platform 1 and 2.
+Configuration filename: **asdz_pf12**.

-Configuration file name: **asdz_pf12**
+Eindhoven train station platform 3 and 4.
+Configuration filename: **Eindhoven_pf34**.

 <!-- index.rst usage end -->